 Champion v.
 Gray, Florida Supreme Court (1985).
 The court allowed a man to recover damages for the death of his wife who suffered a fatal heart attack after becoming so overwhelmed by the intense emotional devastation of seeing the body of her daughter, who was just killed by a drunk driver.
-The court ruled that there is a point at which the price of death or significant physical injury that is caused by psychological trauma causes too great a harm to impose the additional physical contact requirement.
+The court allowed a claim for negligent infliction of emotional distress to stand and ruled that there is a point at which the price of death or significant physical injury that is caused by psychological trauma causes too great a harm to impose the additional physical contact requirement.

 Zell v.
 Meek, Florida Supreme Court (1995).
 In this case, a woman witnessed the death of her father by an anonymous bomber.
 The woman witnessed her dad pick up a small box left on the family’s doorstep and it exploded, killing him.
 The plaintiff did not suffer any physical injuries, but she did begin struggling with insomnia, depression, short-term memory loss, fear, nightmares and constantly reliving of the event.
 After nine months, she suffered an ulcer that led to a blockage in her esophagus that left her unable to swallow and with breathing difficulty.
 This was all attributed to the earlier trauma.
 The court held that despite the delay between the emotional trauma and her physical injuries, the Florida impact rule would not bar her claims.